Tokta/claude-pod/README.md

 Removes `~/.claude-pod/` and the `claude-pod` image after confirmation.
 Tells you exactly what it isn't touching (`node:24-slim`, build cache, this repo) and how to clean those up yourself.

 If you added a shell alias for convenience (e.g. `alias claude-pod=...` or `alias cc=...` in `~/.zshrc` / `~/.bashrc`), remove that line too — `uninstall.sh` doesn't touch your shell rc files.

+## Platforms

+The wrapper is portable POSIX bash + Docker.
+It should work on any host with a recent Docker:

+- **macOS** (Apple Silicon and Intel) with Docker Desktop, OrbStack, or Colima — primary development target.
+- **Linux** with Docker Engine or Docker Desktop — bind mounts and `--user` UID/GID map directly here, the most native experience.
+- **Windows + WSL2** with Docker Desktop's WSL2 backend — run `claude-pod` from inside a WSL distribution's bash shell.

+**Native Windows** (`cmd.exe` / PowerShell) is not supported.
+The wrapper is a bash script and uses POSIX tools (`id`, etc.); use WSL2 instead.

+If a platform doesn't behave as expected, please open an issue.

 ## License & trademarks